 It is an honor and a privilege to share a few of our patients' stories here.
+Learn what others have experienced and the types of treatment they have undergone.
+Understand our patients' feelings about their treatments and increase your understanding of the issues facing your loved ones.

 Jennifer's Story - Stroke, Moyamoya Disease Jennifer Reilly was 28 years old when she began experiencing some odd symptoms.
 Half of her left hand went numb.
 She could move her fingers, but she couldn't feel anything on the outer part of that hand.
 Because she was so young, Reilly assumed it was nothing.
 She was wrong.
 She was having a stroke.
 Jennifer's Story